UW-UPL/Documentation/Code-of-Conduct.markdown

     Distasteful or offensive displays, printouts, or stored files are not permitted, and will be removed.
 4. Passing of copyrighted material to another ("pirating") is prohibited.
     If you have an interest in testing system security, or you want to use UPL resources in a way that may disrupt performance, please contact a coordinator to make appropriate arrangements.
+5. Members may only be in the room when a UPL Coordinator is present.
+Should the last Coordinator present have to leave, the room must be closed, and all members currently in the room must leave.

 ## Other prohibited activities
   * Cryptocurrency (e.g. Bitcoin) mining